Definitions for RRSPs

 Any property that is not a qualified investment for the RRSP or RRIF trust.

 - Pooled registered pension plan (PRPP)

-A retirement savings plan to which you and/or your participating employer can contribute.
+A retirement savings plan to which you or your employer or both can contribute.
 Any income earned in the PRPP is usually exempt from tax as long as it remains in the plan.

 - Prohibited investment

 This is property to which the RRSP or RRIF annuitant is closely connected, it includes: